AWAKEN | CONNECT | LEAD

 You’ll often hear Kevin say, “whilst you’ve got a brain and a blood supply you’re susceptible to mental illness, it doesn’t discriminate.
 The question is, will you have the courageous conversations required to turn this around?”.

 When he joined the Army Kevin believed his life purpose was to serve his country through the profession of arms.
 Today, by pulling back the curtains on his own experience, Kevin’s purpose remains to serve but on a bigger scale.
 He wants to lift humanity by destigmatising mental illness and empowering others to show courage and compassion to both themselves and others.

 It’s Kevin’s passionate belief that mental illness is normal, manageable and recoverable for most people.
 He shows that there is life after diagnosis and that it’s possible to return to the top of your game and beyond.

 Since his recovery, Kevin has become a Flight Instructor and Examiner, and has held positions of Chief Pilot and Director of Operations in Search and Rescue helicopter organisations.

-Kevin is a Community Ambassador for Mates4Mates, the Patron of PTSD Dogs Australia and the Mental Health Ambassador for AIRBUS Australia Pacific.
+Kevin is the founder of Cor Infinitus, a Community Ambassador for Mates4Mates and the Mental Health Ambassador for AIRBUS Australia Pacific.

 “My feeling of failure was absolute and total.
 I felt I’d failed my country, the Army, my unit, my parents, my wife, my kids”.